vercel-partner-solutions/nextjs-slack-template/README.md

 }
 ```
 5. Start your local server using `slack run`.
 If prompted, select the workspace you'd like to grant access to.
-- Select `yes` when asked "Update app settings with changes to the local manifest?".
+- Select `yes` if asked "Update app settings with changes to the local manifest?".

 6. Open your Slack workspace, add your Slackbot to a channel, and send `hi`.
 The bot should reply with `hi, how are you?`.